arjunmakesthings/itp-blog/content/applications/essay writing.md

 - container-roundedness
 - leading
 - kerning
-- background-colour
+- background-color

-currently, most messaging-platforms allow people the power to change 1/10th of the available elements — the content (and its casing, which is set as your phone's default). so, an interface was designed with a standard text-message (borrowed from apple's imessage design), which allowed people control over the different graphical elements.
+currently, most messaging-platforms allow people the power to change 1/10th of the available elements — the content (and its casing, which is set as the phone's default). so, an interface was designed with a standard text-message (borrowed from apple's imessage design), which allowed people control over the different graphical elements.

 *image*

-in experiment (a): a person was brought into a closed room, and was first asked to list 5 personality traits that they'd want their digital identity to give off on a dating application. the participant was then asked to craft a message (shaping the content). next, control was given over each graphic element sequentially, with the sole task of making the message *feel* as close as possible to the previously stated personality traits. for every graphic element, participants could either change the parameters or refuse to change them.
+in experiment (a): a person was brought into a closed room, and was asked to list 5 personality traits that they'd want their digital identity to give off on a dating application. they were then asked to craft a two-line message (shaping the content). then, control was given over each graphic element sequentially, with the sole task of making the message *feel* as close as possible to the previously stated personality traits. for every graphic element, participants could either change the parameters or refuse to change them.

 *image*

 after the changes were made, participants were asked about what traits they felt were communicated by the display of their message and why they couldn't get certain traits across. this experiment was carried out with 4 participants.

-in experiment (b): a person was brought into an open space, and was quickly instructed about the premise of experiment (a) — that a person had made certain changes to the display of a message to communicate certain aspects of their personality. their task was to list personality traits that they thought were reflected in the message. this experiment was also carried out with 4 participants, but each participant was shown all 4 experiment (a) outputs; one after the other.
+in experiment (b): a person was brought into an open space, and was quickly instructed about the premise of experiment (a) — that a person had made certain changes to the display of a message to communicate certain aspects of their personality. their task was to list personality traits reflected in the message, based on their perception. this experiment was also carried out with 4 participants, but each participant was shown all 4 experiment (a) outputs; one after the other; with a control (initial state of the messaging application).

+*image*

 ---
 # results:
-all participants
+### experiment(a):
+all participants changed the container-color, followed by font and / or leading. no participant decided to change the kerning of the letterforms.

+*image*

+via conversations, i could establish that certain traits are easier to communicate via typographical change than others. for example, participant-1 (p1) said: "i don't know what i can change to make it feel more 'energetic'".

+interestingly, the sole ability to make a change made many participants want to try. most of them said "can i see" / "can i try", for more complicated elements such as 'leading'.
+### experiment(b):
+very few traits come off as 1:1 matches between expression and perception.

+*image*

+*image*

+this, i would argue, displays an inability to translate the abstract into concrete (personality trait into graphical element). however, the data immediately becomes more interesting when you let go of trying to match intention to result.

+*image*

+this shows that there is a clear general image, congruent across participants,

+when looking at the perceived data, there is a lot of variance. some participants of experiment (a) got a 1:1 match with how their message was perceived (such as in the case of p1).

+*image*

+however, in others, it went completely opposite (such as in p4).

+*image*

+i believe this highlights the inability to translate the abstract into concrete form (personality trait into graphics).

+however, the data becomes more interesting if you let go of attempting to match intention to result. this shows that there is a clear general idea that a person could make from a typographically-manipulated text, and that there was similarity across different people perceiving the same data.

+*image*

+---

 ---
 # asks: